dantenetwork/flow-sdk/README.md

 # Dante Protocol SDK for Flow
 ## Introduction
 This is the SDK with which developers can easily build their Omnichain dApps based on Dante Protocol Stack on Flow.
-It's a little bit different from SDKs in other technology stack, the `flow-sdk` are quite convenient and developers only need to create their own [Submitter](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/contracts/SentMessageContract.cdc#L39) and [SentMessageVault](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/contracts/SentMessageContract.cdc#L163) resources to make smart contracts invocation and send messages out to other chains.
+It's a little bit different from SDKs in other technology stack, the `flow-sdk` are quite convenient and even if with the `low-level-api` developers only need to create their own [Submitter](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/contracts/SentMessageContract.cdc#L39) and [SentMessageVault](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/contracts/SentMessageContract.cdc#L163) resources to make smart contracts invocation and send messages out to other chains.
 Similarly, they only need to create their own [ReceivedMessageVault](https://github.com/dantenetwork/cadence-contracts/blob/45ced3d891c7a680e6750870e46b33c2dc609a64/contracts/ReceivedMessageContract.cdc#L194) to receive resouce calls and messages from other chains.
 More details can be seen at [High-Level-API](#high-level-api) and [Low-Level-API](#low-level-api), and we provide two typical examples at [examples](#examples);

 ## Index